Miss Florida

+Casana Fink of Ocala was crowned Miss Florida 2024 on June 29, 2024, at the RP Funding Center in Lakeland, Florida.
+She placed 3rd Runner-Up at Miss America 2025.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Florida titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.